What is FDIC Insurance? Plus Other Agencies that Protect Your Money

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Established during the Great Depression, the Federal Deposit Insurance Corp (FDIC) ensures that your bank deposits are safe, even if the bank goes under.
+Established during the Great Depression, the Federal Deposit Insurance Corp (FDIC) ensures that your bank deposits are safe, even if a bank goes under.

-The FDIC — which is funded by premiums paid by banks and savings associations — protects up to $250,000 in individual deposit accounts and up to $250,000 for each person’s share of joint accounts.
+The FDIC — which is funded by premiums paid by banks and savings associations — protects up to $250,000 in individual deposit accounts and up to $250,000 for each person’s share of a joint account.

-While no insured deposits have ever been lost since it was created, the FDIC is here to help, by guaranteeing that your money (up to that $250,000 coverage limit) is safe, even if the bank collapsed.
+While no insured deposits have been lost since it was created, the FDIC is here to help, by guaranteeing that your money (up to that $250,000 coverage limit) is safe, even if a bank collapses.

-FDIC insurance protects money in checking accounts, traditional and high yield savings accounts, as well as money market deposit accounts, certificates of deposit (CDs) and official items issued by a bank, such as cashier’s checks and money orders.
+FDIC insurance protects money in checking, traditional and high-yield savings accounts, as well as money market deposit accounts, certificates of deposit (CDs) and official items issued by a bank, such as cashier’s checks and money orders.

-It also covers other types of deposit accounts, like IRAs, living trust accounts and payable-on-death accounts.
+It also covers other types of deposit accounts, such as IRAs, living trust accounts and payable-on-death accounts.

 The FDIC doesn’t insure money invested in stocks, bonds, mutual funds, life insurance policies or annuities, even if these investments are purchased at an insured bank.
 It also doesn't cover safety deposit boxes or their contents.